StrickTechnologies/Strick.PlusCon/docs/grid.md

 To create a grid, use the `Grid` class.
 Add columns and rows.
 Then use the `Show` method to display the grid.

-Calling the `Show` method if the grid does not have at least one column and one row will result in an exception being thrown.
-After all, it is somewhat pointless to display a grid without both.

 Styling for all the grid's cells can be set via the `CellStyle`, and `CellContentStyle` properties.
 These styles can be overridden at the column, row, and cell level.

 Styling for all the grid's column headers can be set via the `ColumnHeaderCellStyle`, and `ColumnHeaderContentStyle` properties.
 These styles can be overridden for each column.

+*Note: Calling the `Show` method if the grid does not have at least one column and one row will result in an exception being thrown.
+After all, it is somewhat pointless to display a grid without at least one of each.*

 ## `GridColumn` Class
 Represents a column in a grid.

-A column always has a `Cells` collection, which always contains the same number of `GridCell` objects as the grid's `Rows` collection (even if zero).
-The `HasCells` property returns a boolean indicating whether or not the column has any cells (i.e. whether or not the grid has any rows).

-A column also has a `Header` property that returns a `GridHeaderCell` object for its header cell.
+A column has a `Header` property that returns a `GridHeaderCell` object for its header cell.
 The various properties of the `Header` object can be used to control the content, appearance and layout of the column's header.